Trudeau promises to continue timing Canadian laws with American tragedies - The Beaverton

 Trudeau promises to continue timing Canadian laws with American tragedies

-– After recently announcing passage of a host of new gun control laws in the wake of the deadly Uvalde, Texas shooting, and re-affirming ’s support of legal abortion after the US Supreme Courts anticipated ruling striking down the landmark Roe V. Wade decision, Prime Minister Justin reiterated his promise to continue to time Canadian laws exclusively with American tragedies.
+– After recently announcing passage of a host of new gun control laws in the wake of the deadly Uvalde, Texas shooting, and re-affirming Canada’s support of legal abortion after the US Supreme Courts anticipated ruling striking down the landmark Roe V. Wade decision, Prime Minister Justin reiterated his promise to continue to time Canadian laws exclusively with American tragedies.

 “My fellow Canadians.
 In the wake of these terrible tragedies in the United States, I felt was the perfect time to introduce new laws in Canada, a completely separate country where these tragedies did not occur, and where most of these laws already exist,” said Trudeau.